Chapter Two / Test Run

 She grabbed his arm.
 “Don’t go yet.
 I have a favor to ask.”

-With a disarming smile and a slight bow, Liam asked how he might assist his lovely Lady Sister.
+Pairing his disarming smile with a slight but theatrical bow, Liam asked how he might assist his lovely Lady Sister.
 Talty hesitated.
 Would he consider her daft?

 Maybe, but she could think of no one else who might help her.
 “I’d like you to look into the prior occupants of this office.”